Matt Beaudoin

 Mathieu Beaudoin (born April 6, 1984) is a Canadian former professional ice hockey right wing who played predominantly in the American Hockey League (AHL).

 On July 3, 2010 Beaudoin was signed as a free agent to a one-year contract by the NHL's Phoenix Coyotes, he was later reassigned to AHL affiliate, the San Antonio Rampage for the 2010–11 season.

 Beaudoin signed a one-year deal with the Hershey Bears of the AHL on July 3, 2012.
-During the 2012–13 season, Beaudoin was traded by the Bears to the Rockford IceHogs as part of future considerations in a NHL trade between Affiliates, the Chicago Blackhawks and the Washington Capitals for Peter LeBlanc on January 31, 2013.
+During the 2012–13 season, Beaudoin was traded by the Bears to the Rockford IceHogs as part of future considerations in an NHL trade between Affiliates, the Chicago Blackhawks and the Washington Capitals for Peter LeBlanc on January 31, 2013.